 13.I have bent Judah for my bow, and I have strung Ephraim, and I will stir up your sons, O Zion, against your sons, O Greece, and I will make you like the sword of a mighty man.”

-16. And the Lord their God will save them in that day, as a flock of His people, for they are like precious stones of a crown lifted up over His land.
+16. And on that day, Jehovah their God will save them as the flock of His people, as precious crown jewels glittering on His land.

 17. O, its bounty and beauty!
 Grain and wine will make the young men and the virgins fruitful.”

 Lord for rain in the time of the latter rain.
 The Lord makes lightning bolts, and with them, He will give rain for each man’s plants in the field.

 2. The teraphim declare iniquity, and the diviners see a lie and tell worthless dreams; they comfort in vain.
 That is why they wander about like a flock; they are dispirited because there is no shepherd.

 Lord of Hosts has visited His flock, the house of Judah, and He has made them like His majestic war-horse.

 4. From Him will come the cornerstone; from Him, the nail; from Him, the bow for battle; from Him, all power altogether.

 5. They will be like the mighty in battle, trampling the enemy in the mud of the streets.
 They will wage war because Jehovah is with them, and they will make the horsemen ashamed.

 6. I will strengthen the house of Judah and rescue the house of Joseph.
-I will bring them back because I feel compassion for them.
+I will bring them back because I pity them.
 They will be as though I had not rejected them, for I am Jehovah their God, and I will hear them.